phpzio/translatepress/readme.txt

 6. Menu Language Switcher

 == Changelog ==
+= 1.3.1 =
+* Fixed Woocommerce translation of permalinks
+* Added support for remove_accents to be based on default language when called from the sanitize_title function
+* Added support for translating JSON found in custom ajax request
+* Added better REST compatibility
+* Added compatibility for Peepso plugin
+* Fixed TranslatePress roken link to google translate set up api key on settings page
+* Corrected flags for Arabic and Bengali languages
+* Fixed issue with multiple slashes being added when the URL had extra get parameters

 = 1.3.0 =
 * Added support for word trim when the default language is japanese, chinese or thai.
 * Exluded wp_trim_words funtion from our gettext filter to prevent som issues